irishuynh23/bellabeat/README.md

 ### 🔭 Next data steps
 - Larger, more representative sample; Bellabeat first-party app data where available; longer time windows to validate seasonality.

 ---

-## About me

-I’m **Iris Huynh**, a data analytics learner focused on **turning behavioral and health-related data into clear, actionable stories** for product and marketing decisions.
-This repository is my **Google Data Analytics capstone** (Bellabeat case study): data prep and analysis in **R**, structured around the **Ask → Act** process, with a **Canva** deck for stakeholders.

-- **Focus areas:** data cleaning, exploratory analysis, visualization, and communication of recommendations.
-- **This project:** Fitbit-based smart-device usage patterns, sleep and activity insights, and ideas for the Bellabeat app and go-to-market story.
-- **Connect:** [GitHub profile](https://github.com/irishuynh23).
-Add your LinkedIn, portfolio, or email on this line when you’re ready.

----